raduschirliu/NESEmu/README.md

     - [ ] UxROM (#002)
     - [ ] Mapper 3 (#003)
     - [ ] MMC 3 (#004)
-- [ ] Debugger
-    - [ ] Memory viewer
-    - [ ] Stack viewer
-    - [ ] Stepping through CPU instructions
-    - [ ] Palette viewer
-    - [ ] Pattern table viewer

 ## Building

-The project is being developed in C++ using Visual Studio 2019, and currently has no external dependencies.
+The project is being developed in C++ using Visual Studio 2019, with a few scripts written using Python 3.
+The only dependencies of the project (ImGui, GLEW, and GLFW) are included in the `libraries` directory.

-It has so far only been tested under Windows 10, and can be built from within VS after the project has been imported.
+So far, it has only been tested under Windows 10, and can be built from within VS after the project has been imported.
+All dependencies are contained within the repo, and are referenced locally.